-Kara Lamb comes to Negotiation Guidance Associates from a 25-year career in media, policy and corporate messaging.
-She specializes in issue-based strategies, planning and development, crisis communication, conflict resolution and relationship building.
-She brings to NGA templates and toolkits that make strategic planning, public speaking and partner building easy.
+Kara Lamb is a 25-year veteran of media, policy and corporate communications.
+She specializes in issue-based strategies, planning and development, crisis messaging, conflict resolution and relationship building.
+Her classes and tool-kits make strategic planning, public speaking and media management easy.

 During her federal career, Kara served on advance teams for the Departments of the Interior and Energy, planning and executing major media and public events involving the participation of Cabinet level Secretaries, Deputy Secretaries, and agency directors, including coordination with the White House.
 She wrote general hearing and Congressional testimony for the Western Area Power Administration, including WAPA’s testimony to FERC on anticipated impacts of the Clean Power Plan and the agency’s annual budget authorization testimony to the House Natural Resources Subcommittee of Water, Power, and Oceans.
 She was the senior spokesperson for the Bureau of Reclamation in four active crisis communication scenarios, including the Colorado Floods of 2013 when she served as local, regional and national spokesperson for Reclamation’s operations during the catastrophic flooding event.